Drallas/Replit-Learn-Python/readme.md

-This is a collection of usefull Python Scripts, collected while learn how to code with Python.
+This is a collection of usefull Python Scripts, collected while learn how to code with Python..

 To run function from programming_languages, it needs to be imported.